 Skills, knowledge, and experience

-• Good methodological and academic clinical knowledge in relevant research and clinical areas, for example, mixed methods research, child disorders, parenting, specialised psychological interventions for children, adolescents and parents
+4. Sound knowledge of relevant research and clinical areas, for example, mixed methods research, child mental health, parenting, specialised psychological interventions for children, adolescents and parents.

-• Well-developed IT, digital and software skills including collection and analysis of research data, and for teaching purposes.
+5. Well-developed IT, digital and software skills including collection and analysis of online research data, and for teaching purposes.

-• Ability to apply appropriate methods of clinical governance, legislation and professional standards to own work and that of colleagues, supervisees and trainees, as appropriate.
+6. Ability to apply appropriate methods of research governance, legislation and professional standards to own work and that of colleagues, supervisees and trainees, as appropriate.

-• A flexible, energetic self-starter able to engage actively with team members, the wider College, NHS partner trusts and other potential collaborators in developing programme of research and excellent clinical practice
+7. Flexible, energetic self-starter able to engage actively with team members, the wider College, NHS partner trusts and other collaborators.

 8. Experience of writing grant applications and a publication record in peer reviewed, academic journals.

 1. Experience of leading large scale, multi-site research and evaluation programmes.

 2. Experience of providing teaching and research supervision to undergraduate/post-graduate & doctoral students, DClinPsy trainees